kensho-technologies/pyctcdecode/README.md

 text = decoder.decode(logits)
 ```

-If the vocabulary is BPE-based, adjust the labels and set the `is_bpe` flag (merging of tokens for the LM is handled automatically):
+If the vocabulary is BPE-based, `pyctcdecode` will automatically recognize that and handled token merging automatically.

+_(Note: the LM itself has no notion of this and is still word-based.)_

 ``` python
 labels = ["<unk>", "▁bug", "s", "▁bunny"]